johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 }
 ```

+Nice!
+We can return the options directly, or a Promise that will resolve to an options object.
+Nest makes it super easy to support either.
+Hence, we now see the "async" part of our *async options provider* coming into play.

-Now what mechanism is going to actually *call* our factory function at run time, take the results, and make them available to the part of our code that needs them?
+Now, let's ask the following: what mechanism is going to actually *call* our factory function at run time, take the results, and make them available to the part of our code that needs them?
 Hmmm... if only we had some general purpose mechanism.
 Maybe a feature that we could register an arbitrary object with at run-time, and then have that object passed into a constructor.
-Anybody got any ideas?  ;)
+Anybody got any ideas?  :wink:

 Well of course, we've got the awesome NestJS Dependency Injection system at our disposal.
 That seems like a good fit!